-To manage these numbered locations in flash you can use the following commands (note that in the following n is a number from 1 to 7):
+To manage these numbered locations in flash you can use the following commands (note that in the following n is a number from 1 to 9):

-FLASH SAVE n Save the program in RAM to the flash location n .
-FLASH LOAD n Load a program from flash location n into RAM.
-FLASH RUN n Run a program from flash location n , clears all variables but does not erase or change the program held in the main program memory.
-FLASH LIST Display a list of all flash locations including the first line of the program.
+FLASH SAVE n Save the main program memory to flash location n .
+FLASH LOAD n Load a program from flash location n into the main program memory.
+FLASH RUN n Run a program from flash location n .
+This clears all variables but does not erase or change the program held in the main program memory.
+FLASH LIST Display a list of all flash locations including the first line of each program.
 FLASH LIST n [,all] Lists the program held in location n.
-Use FLASH LIST n,ALL to list without page breaks FLASH ERASE n Erase flash location n .
+Use FLASH LIST n, ALL to list without page breaks FLASH ERASE n Erase flash location n .

 FLASH ERASE ALL Erase all flash locations.
-FLASH CHAIN n Load and run a program from flash location n , leaving all variables intact.
+FLASH CHAIN n Run a program from flash location n , leaving all variables intact.
 As with FLASH RUN this command but does not erase or change the program held in the main program memory.
-FLASH OVERWRITE n Erase flash location n and then save the program in RAM to that location.
+FLASH OVERWRITE n Erase flash location n then save the current program that location.